Biography of Steven C. Bahls

 Prior to joining Augustana College, he was dean at Capital University Law School, the only law school in the nation affiliated with the Evangelical Lutheran Church in America.
 Prior to joining Capital’s law program, he served as associate dean and professor at the University of Montana School of Law.
 From 1979 through 1985, he practiced corporate law with the Milwaukee firm of Frisch, Dudek and Slattery.
 He is a CPA and a lawyer.

 Steven Bahls was born in Des Moines in 1954.
 He and his wife, Jane, were married in 1977.
 Jane Easter Bahls is a graduate of Cornell College and Trinity Evangelical Divinity School.
 She had a 22-year career as a freelance writer after eight years as a college religion and philosophy instructor.
 Jane is active in the life of Augustana and in the community, including Operation Read, Churches United, Ballet Quad Cities and Family Resources.
-Jane and Steve are members of Trinity Lutheran Church in Moline.
+Jane and Steve are members of Trinity Lutheran Church (ELCA) in Moline.